-Rich in vitamins plant compounds
+Rich in vitamins and plant compounds

 Citrus fruits are known to be an excellent source of vitamin C, which the body does not naturally produce.
-Vitamin C strengthens the immune system, also benefits your skin.
+Vitamin C strengthens the immune system, and also benefits your skin.
 Just one medium sized orange contains the recommended daily intake of vitamin C, so there is no excuse for not getting enough!
-Citrus fruits also contain many other vitamins that are vital to maintain your bodily functions, such as B vitamins, potassium, magnesium copper, which help with muscle contractions help to maintain fluid balance within our body.
+Citrus fruits also contain many other vitamins that are vital to maintain your bodily functions, such as B vitamins, potassium, magnesium and copper, which help with muscle contractions and help to maintain fluid balance within our body.
 Also, citrus fruits are a great source of plant compounds, that also have various health benefits, such as anti-inflammatory aspects.

 Citrus protects your heart

-It has been shown that citrus fruits can reduce the risk of cardiovascular disease by almost 50%, in a study comparing two groups, those who consumed citrus fruits, those that didn’t eat any.
+It has been shown that citrus fruits can reduce the risk of cardiovascular disease by almost 50%, in a study comparing two groups, those who consumed citrus fruits, and those that didn’t eat any.
 It was also found that high citrus consumption was associated with reduced risk of having a stroke.
-In addition, consumption of citrus fruits like oranges grapefruits have been shown to lower cholesterol blood pressure.
-The impacts that citrus fruits can have on your heart are largely due to the amount of vitamin C present within them, as well as the flavonol content antioxidant activity.
+In addition, consumption of citrus fruits like oranges and grapefruits have been shown to lower cholesterol and blood pressure.
+The impacts that citrus fruits can have on your heart are largely due to the amount of vitamin C present within them, as well as the flavonol content and antioxidant activity.

 Citrus heals the skin from the inside out